Many of our customer's frequently asked questions are answered here.

 computers supported?

-Windows CAN USB will work only if the Mac is running Parallels
+Yes, only if the Mac is running Parallels

 Desktop for Mac.

-Is airbag (SIR) or antilock brake (ABS)
+airbag (SIR) or antilock brake (ABS)

 systems supported?